exercism/haskell/README.md

 If you are certain that a suggestion given by `hlint` would make the code worse, you can [suppress it](https://github.com/ndmitchell/hlint#customizing-the-hints) with annotations in the source file.

-### Haskell icon
-The Haskell icon was designed by Darrin Thompson and Jeff Wheeler.
-It was released under the [HaskellWiki license](https://wiki.haskell.org/HaskellWiki:Copyrights).